 Upcoming workshops for the AAL community

-Following our Call for Workshops 2023, which aimed to generate ideas for workshops that are of value to the community, we are pleased to announce that we have given the green light to four new workshops.
+Following our Call for Workshops 2023, which aimed to generate ideas for workshops that are of value to the community, we are pleased to announce that we have given the green light to three new workshops, making that 7 in total.

 Earlier this year, we asked you to send over proposals for workshops that focused on stimulating the sharing of knowledge and/or lessons among AAL partners and other relevant stakeholders.

 We would like to thank all of you who sent in a proposal for a workshop, and we are happy to now be able to confirm which of these proposals were successful.
-Read on to find out more about the upcoming workshops.
+Read on to find out more about the upcoming workshops and summaries of the workshops that have already taken place.

 Remote HealthCare Workshop